jsmojo/Cross-Domain-iframe-Resizing/README.md

 local host with four different sub-domains.
 I have one main page under http://www.localhost.com that contains 4 different iframes from http://dev.localhost.com

-Script: There is only one script that should be shared across both/all domains.
-This is not needed but it makes making changes to script easier and convenient.
+Script: There is only one script that is shared across both/all domains.
+This is not needed but it makes making changes to the script easier and convenient.

 Main Page: